DataHighway-DHX/node/README.md

 Relevant part of contributing instructons will progressively be moved to [DataHighway Developer Hub](https://github.com/DataHighway-DHX/documentation).

 Refer to [EXAMPLES.md](./EXAMPLES.md) for different examples of how to configure and interact.

+## Parachain notes

+Refer to [PARACHAIN.md](./PARACHAIN.md) for instructions of how to run as a parachain

+__WARNING__: This implementation is a proof-of-concept prototype and is not ready for production use.

 ## Quickstart <a id="chapter-888ccd"></a>
 * Follow the steps below